PioneerAPCS-21-22/GettingStarted/README.md

 # Getting Started

-Please look at the `Main.java` file and import into your IDE or copy and paste the code into a new Repl.it project.
+Please look at the `Main.java` file and import the code into your IDE or copy and paste the code into the existing file.